readmeio/swagger-inline/README.md

 - `logger`: Function called for logging.
 - `metadata`: Add additional annotations to the Swagger file, prefixed with "x-si"
 - `ignore`: globs of files to ignore (by default, `['node_modules/**/*', ...etc]`,
-- `scope`: matches the scope field defined in each api ( if not provided, all APIs' doc will be generated )
+- `scope`: matches the scope field defined in each api (for example, `--scope public`... if not provided, all APIs' doc will be generated )

 ## Example: